mdsimon2/RPi-CamillaDSP/README.md

 ### 10) Assign active configuration in GUI

 Configurations are explained in more detail in the [CamillaDSP Configurations](https://github.com/mdsimon2/RPi-CamillaDSP#camilladsp-configurations) section of this tutorial.
 Pre-made configurations for the DACs in this tutorial can be downloaded by navigating to the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder of this repository.
-Alternatively you can download the entire repository by clicking [here](https://github.com/mdsimon2/RPi-CamillaDSP/archive/refs/heads/main.zip) or using git clone.
+Alternatively, you can download the entire repository by clicking [here](https://github.com/mdsimon2/RPi-CamillaDSP/archive/refs/heads/main.zip) or using git clone.

-On a computer that is on the same network as your RPi navigate your browser to http://hostname:5005.
+On a computer that is on the same network as your RPi, navigate your browser to http://hostname:5005.

 Navigate to Files tab of GUI and upload your desired configuration using the up arrow in the Configs section.
 Set this configuration as active by pressing the "star" next to the configuration.
 From now on CamillaDSP and the GUI will start with this configuration loaded.
 Click the "Apply and Save" button in the lower left to load the configuration to DSP.